-DEO will make the following items available on http://floridajobs.org/rebuildflorida/mitigation (1) the Action Plan (including all amendments); each Quarterly Performance Report (QPR) as created using the DRGR system; (2) procurement, policies and procedures; (3) executed CDBG-MIT contracts; and (4) status of services or goods currently being procured by DEO (e.g., phase of the procurement, requirements for proposals, etc.).
+DEO will make the following items available on http://floridajobs.org/rebuildflorida/mitigation: (1) the Action Plan (including all amendments); each Quarterly Performance Report (QPR) as created using the DRGR system; (2) Policies and Procedures Manual; (3) Program Guidelines; (4) executed CDBG-MIT contracts; and (5) status of services or goods currently being procured by DEO (e.g., phase of the procurement, requirements for proposals, etc.).

 In addition to the specific items listed above, DEO will maintain another comprehensive website regarding all mitigation activities assisted with these funds.
 This includes reporting information on DEO's main website and additional in-depth program information on a separate site dedicated specifically to long-term disaster recovery and mitigation, rebuildflorida.gov.
-Both websites will be updated on a regular basis to reflect the most upto-date information about the use of these funds and any changes in policies and procedures.
+Both websites will be updated on a regular basis to reflect the most up-to-date information about the use of these funds and any changes in policies and procedures.